Standing out from the crowd: some basic tips

 CS investing commenting on the Fortune 500 stated that “Half a century ago, the life expectancy of a firm in the Fortune 500 was around 75 years.
 Now it’s less than 15 and declining”.

-Make your customers feel that they’re more than just a sale.
+Make your customers feel that they’re more than just another sale.
 Make them part of the conversation.
 Encourage your customers to share their experiences to create a loyal community that openly supports you, just as you support them.

-There may well be others who offer something very similar but if you have a clearly defined reason ‘why’, clearly explain what you do and how your methods and service are unique to you, then you will find traction with your target audience.
+There may well be others who offer something very similar – but if you have a clearly defined reason ‘why’, clearly explain what you do and how your methods and service are unique to you, then you will find traction with your target audience.

-Not everyone will respond but those that align with your values and methods will be attracted to work with you and will value what you deliver for them.
+Not everyone will respond, but those that align with your values and methods will be attracted to work with you and will value what you deliver for them.
 Which is foundational to building a loyal customer base.

 If you are going to talk to someone then make sure it’s someone you can be honest with.
 Branding a business means understanding that business – knowing the positives and the negatives.
-If you don’t feel you can share those details then go back to the top and re-read this post figuring out what action you can take yourself.
+If you don’t feel you can share those intimate business details with someone else, then go back to the top and re-read this post figuring out what action you can take yourself.
 Look at some other articles and resources online.
 Doing something is generally better than doing nothing – even if it fails, at least you will have learnt what not to do next time.

 I close with a quote from the Howard Schultz book about the global Starbuck brand, ‘Pour your heart into it: How Starbucks built a company one cup at a time.’